ethan-james/react-apollo-typeorm/README.md

 Run `yarn install` in the root to install everything needed for the integrated monorepo.

+## Environment variables

+Run `echo "VITE_GRAPHQL_URL=http://localhost:4000" >> .env` to set the URL for the development GraphQL server.

 ## Development server (backend)

-Run `nx serve backend` for a dev server.
+Run `yarn nx serve backend` for a dev server.
 Navigate to http://localhost:4000/ to see the GraphQL playground.
 The app will automatically reload if you change any of the source files.

 ## Development server (front end)

-Run `nx serve frontend` for a dev server.
+Run `yarn nx serve frontend` for a dev server.
 Navigate to http://localhost:4200/ to see the React app.
 The app will automatically reload if you change any of the source files.

 ## Understand this workspace